cogeotiff/rio-tiler/docs/readers.md

 }
 ```

-#### Global Options
+#### Read Options

-`COGReader` accepts several options which will be forwarded to the `rio_tiler.reader.read` function (low level function accessing the data):
+`COGReader` accepts several options which will be forwarded to the `rio_tiler.reader.read` function (low level function accessing the data), those options can be set as reader's attribute or within each method calls:

 - **nodata**: Overwrite the nodata value (or set if not present)
 - **unscale**: Apply internal rescaling factors
 - **vrt_options**: Pass WarpedVRT Option (see: https://gdal.org/api/gdalwarp_cpp.html?highlight=vrt#_CPPv415GDALWarpOptions)
 - **resampling_method**: Set default `resampling_method`

-Note: Those options could already be passed on each `method` call.
+- **post_process**: Function to apply after the read operations

 ```python
 with COGReader("my_cog.tif", nodata=0) as cog: